 What’s the missing piece?

-Why It’s Important To Choose Your Camera Focus Points
+What’s A Focal Point?
+(And Why It’s So Important To Choose Your Focal Point)

 In Auto Mode, most cameras will choose the focal point for you.